 - A mandatory training video on Preventing Sexual Misconduct for identified high-risk groups. - Opportunities to attend on-going programming sessions related to Personal Safety issues such as; Sexual Assault, Domestic and Dating Violence, Hate Crimes, Stalking, Active BYSTANDER and Drug and Alcohol issues; - Faculty and Staff are provided information and guidance on helping students in a crisis situation.
-The guidance brochure is available at http://www.jccc.edu/student-resources/counseling/personal/files/crisis-counseling-guide.pdf - All employees must go through annual online training and a competency quiz covering topics which include sexual misconduct, sexual harassment, and other campus safety and security matters. - Keeping Our People Safe (KOPS) programming is designed to raise awareness and encourage early detection and reporting of crimes on campus.
-More information is available at http://www.jccc.edu/student-resources/police-safety/police-department/keeping-our-people-safe-program/index.html - The JCCC Police Department and Crime Prevention Officer offers educational programs, presentations and literature promoting responsible decision-making and providing education on the legal consequences of alcohol and drug use and sexual assault response and prevention.
+The Crisis Counseling guidance brochure is available at jccc.edu/student-resources/personal-counseling/files/crisis-counseling-guide.pdf - All employees must go through annual online training and a competency quiz covering topics which include sexual misconduct, sexual harassment, and other campus safety and security matters. - Keeping Our People Safe (KOPS) programming is designed to raise awareness and encourage early detection and reporting of crimes on campus.
+More information is available at jccc.edu/kops - The JCCC Police Department and Crime Prevention Officer offers educational programs, presentations and literature promoting responsible decision-making and providing education on the legal consequences of alcohol and drug use and sexual assault response and prevention.
 The department has an excellent supply of brochures, posters, and other printed materials about these subjects, which are available to the College community and public free of charge.
 Special emphasis is placed on personal safety, and every student, employee, or visitor is encouraged to take a responsible and proactive approach to their own personal safety and security.
 The ultimate goal of these programs is to make the campus environment as safe and crime-free as possible by raising the level of awareness of individuals and promoting a willingness to assume individual responsibility in reducing opportunities for crime to occur.

-To obtain copies of or access to the materials, contact JCCC Student Success and Engagement in the Student Center, SC 325, or visit http://www.jccc.edu/about/leadership-governance/administration/student-success-engagement/index.html
+To obtain copies of or access to the materials, contact JCCC Student Success and Engagement in the Student Center, SC 325, or visit jccc.edu/about/leadership-governance/administration/student-success-engagement/